TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

-- constructer of the class MissionPlanning
+- constructor of the class MissionPlanning

 ---